 When creating your portfolio you need to spend time testing different systems and strategies until you find the ones that make a profit.
 You are looking for around 4-6 different methods.

-Below I have included a couple of very good systems that I use myself that actually guarantee you a profit and are a must for any pro gambler.
+Below I have included a couple of very good systems that I use myself that actually make you a great profit and are a must for any pro gambler.